This site uses cookies

 Peer Tutor Certifications: Big Writing Projects with Prof Carissa Foo (Capstone & Research Projects)

-Max Pasakorn (he/she/they, in no particular order) is a Thai-born, Singapore-based poet, essayist, makeup enthusiast and, most importantly, a student of the vibrant Arts & Humanities major at Yale-NUS.
+Max Pasakorn (he/she/they, in no particular order) is a Thai-born, Singapore-based essayist, poet and a student of the the Creative Writing track in the Arts & Humanities major.
 Prior to and during their college career, Max has worked as a multimedia journalist in Singapore Press Holdings, a marketing professional at local SMEs and an editorial assistant at Ethos Books.
-Max's debut non-fiction chapbook, A Study in Our Selves, will be published in December 2022 by Neon Hemlock Press.
+Max's writing was a finalist for the Science Fiction & Poetry Association Rhysling Award, nominated for the Pushcart Prize and has won local and international writing competitions such as the Chestnut Review Stubborn Writers' Contest 2022 and the Yale-NUS Literary Awards.
+Their work can be found in Eunoia Review, Honey Literary, SUSPECT Journal, Strange Horizons and more.
+In the summer of 2023, Max was a contributor at the prestigious Sewanee Writers' Conference and a scholar at the Lambda Retreat for Emerging LGBTQIA+ Voices.
 With workshop experience in poetry, fiction and creative nonfiction in both academic and non-academic settings, Max hopes to work with and inspire folks to write and share their stories.
 A firm believer in writing as a self-development tool, Max is excited and honoured to be a part of any writer's journey as they work together to brainstorm, organise or revise essays or creative projects from the common curriculum or elective courses.

 Languages: English, Mandarin